SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Done
+* E Make tabcontrol a new usecontrol instead of a just a style to hopefully fix visual bug
+* E Dynamically animated Y-pos of next groups attempts with animation
+* P Drag move on spectator window
+* P Top right window buttons
-* Some usercontrols have a visable line between the control and the border
+* E Some usercontrols have a visable line between the control and the border
-* XAML Competition tab
+* E XAML Competition tab
-* XAML Spectator tab
+* E XAML Spectator tab
-* In the space that sectator setting was previously put a lifter settings so you can change lifters weights and shit in another group
+* E In the space that sectator setting was previously put a lifter settings so you can change lifters weights and shit in another group
-* Make LifterInfo usercontrol fit better in spectatorpanel
+* E Make LifterInfo usercontrol fit better in spectatorpanel
-* F11 for fullscreen
+* E F11 for fullscreen
-* Group switching com window
+* E Group switching com window
-* Use custom names for datagrid headers instead of varibe names
+* E Use custom names for datagrid headers instead of varibe names
-* Highlightcolor on buttons checkboxes
+* E Highlightcolor on buttons checkboxes
-* Highlightcolor on checkboxes
+* E Highlightcolor on checkboxes
-* XAML Weigh-In tab
+* E XAML Weigh-In tab
-* Code Weigh-In tab
+* E Code Weigh-In tab
-* Drag move on spectator window